mosishon/sandsploit/README.md

 Using Sandsploit
 --
-Working with this tool is easy Only Enter `sandsploit` in terminal
+Working with this tool is easy....

+To get started,Run `sandsploit` in terminal

 You can create a reverse shell with the command "RSMaker"